 +91 80170 49042 [email protected]

-Let me begin this post with an example.
+Let me begin this post with an example of data collection and data interpretation with the context.
 You check out the time spent on a blog post by a user and find that to be 30 minutes.
 You are deliriously happy that the user has spent so much time reading your work.
 What if the user had slipped into the kitchen to fix a cup of coffee, and then come back to glance through your post, before moving on to another page?
 The time spent on the post still shows 30 minutes, though you are not quite sure anymore that it means good news for you, since the user barely read a single line!

 This is the crux of my post today.
 Data is meaningless without context.
 The data you collect in the above example that of time spent on the web page to be 30 minutes, is misleading because you have not put that figure into a context.